canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

         repository mirror.
 (You can do this after installing Ubuntu, if you like.)

 #.
-When the installation is complete, boot the MAAS server computer and log
+When the installation is complete, boot the MAAS computer and log
    in.

 #.
 Type ``ifconfig`` to verify your network configuration.
 If either